Goldman posts quarterly loss, investments sink

 Goldman is suffering as market turmoil and new regulations squeeze trading profits.
 The bank set aside 59 percent less money for compensation, in the latest sign of how weaker revenue is cutting into pay on Wall Street.

-The biggest headwinds for the bank came from its investment and lending business, which lost $2.48 billion (1.58 billion pounds) during the quarter.
+The biggest headwinds for the bank came from its investment and lending business, which lost $2.48 billion during the quarter.
 Even as regulators clamp down on short-term risk-taking through new laws, investment banks can get hit by their longer-term holdings.

 "The one glaring problem area was their investment account, and particularly their stake in the Chinese bank," said Stanley J. G. Crouch, chief investment officer of Aegis Capital Corp.
 "That's what really kind of imploded them."